 I did find delicious, dry-pack jumbo scallops at Penn Avenue Fish Co. in the Strip District.
 The day I bought them they weren’t busy so Kyle, the fishmonger, had time to tell me all about the various fish they had in the case that day and I learned that these scallops were fresh from New Bedford, Massachusetts.

-Unfortunately, dry-pack scallops are much more expensive so knowing how to cook them is important – you really don’t want to mess them up!
-But honestly, they are easy to cook if you know a few simple tricks.
+Dry-pack scallops are often expensive and a treat.
+Knowing how to cook them is important.
+They are easy to cook if you know a few simple tricks.

-- Dry them off well with a paper towel before cooking.
-You want all the moisture out of them.
-If you do buy brined scallops, soak them for about a half-hour to get some of the brine out and then dry them really well before cooking.
+- If you do buy brined scallops, soak them for about a half-hour.
+This will help to remove some of the brine.
+Then dry them really well before cooking.

-- Place your scallops in the pan (don’t overcrowd them) and leave them alone for about 2 minutes or until they release from the pan easily.
+- Place your scallops in the pan (don’t overcrowd them) and leave them alone until you can pick them up with tongs without sticking.
 You will have a beautifully seared scallop.

 - Flip them and allow them to sear on the other side for about 2 minutes more, depending on their thickness.

-- Scallops cook quickly, and you don’t want to overcook them or they will be tough instead of buttery, so watch them closely.
+- Scallops cook quickly, and you don’t want to overcook them or they will be tough.

-Scallops are an excellent source of magnesium and potassium, are fairly low in calories, and high in lean protein.
-They cook very quickly so they are an easy way to add an extra serving of seafood to your week.
-So give them a try!
+Scallops cook very quickly so they are an easy way to add an extra serving of seafood to your week.

 If you want to know more about buying and cooking scallops, The Spruce Eats has a great article!